-To resize an image to specific dimensions, without maintaining the original image’s aspect ratio, include a bang
+To resize an image to specific dimensions, use the

 This won’t actually resize the image to the exact dimensions specified.
 What it will do is resize the image to fit within those dimensions.